Gen*cides You Should Care About

 Syria

 Since 2011, one of the most complex civil wars in modern history has plagued Syria.
-The core conflict (i.e., those actively fighting for control of Syrian territory and governance) exists, in no particular order, among the Syrian government (Assad regime, and, after its fall, in 2024, the Syrian transitional government), Syrian opposition (Free Syrian Army and other rebels which, in 2019, collapsed into the Syrian National Army [SNA]), Jihadist groups (including ISIS [Daesh] and Hay’at Tahrir al-Sham), and Kurdish forces (led by the YPG [people’s protection unit] and SDF [Syrian democratic forces], and backed by the U.S. and an anti-ISIS international coalition).
+The core conflict (i.e., those actively fighting for control of Syrian territory and governance) exists, in no particular order, among the Syrian government (Assad regime, and, after its fall, in 2024, the Syrian transitional government), Syrian opposition (Free Syrian Army and other rebels which, in 2019, collapsed into the Syrian National Army [SNA]), jihadist groups (including ISIS [Daesh] and Hay’at Tahrir al-Sham), and Kurdish forces (led by the YPG [people’s protection unit] and SDF [Syrian democratic forces], and backed by the U.S. and an anti-ISIS international coalition).
 Many countries have declared the actions of ISIS, from 2014 to 2016, against the Yazidis, as genocide.
 In August 2014 – in what is known as the Sinjar massacre – ISIS executed 5,000 Yazidi men and elderly Yazidi women, in an attempt to systematically eradicate the Yazidis and erase their ideological views.
 Another 6,800 Yazidi women and children were taken captive and subjected to what civil rights groups classify as sexual slavery: “Girls as young as nine were raped [daily], as were pregnant women.”
 Nadia Murad, a twenty-one-year-old at the time, was held as a sex slave and threatened with execution unless she converted to the ISIS interpretation of Islam.
 In 2015, she escaped and gave a testimony that helped elucidate the horrors occurring within Syria, and in 2018, she received the Nobel Prize for her actions.
 In the same time period, within the same country, ISIS has also committed several war crimes against the Shia Muslims, Kurds, and Christians.
-Shia Muslims were treated as apostates and executed outright; Kurds were targeted as an ethnic group; and Christians were offered with an ultimatum: “convert, pay the jizya tax, leave, or die.”
+Shia Muslims were treated as apostates and executed outright; Kurds were targeted as an ethnic group; and Christians were offered an ultimatum: “convert, pay the jizya tax, leave, or die.”
 But wait, there’s more.
 Since 2011, the Assad regime and its allies (Russia and Iran) – who are in conflict with the Syrian opposition – have committed crimes against humanity against Sunni Arab civilians, using barrel bombs, aerial bombardments, chemical weapons, starvation, sieges, and torture.
-Yet somehow, there’s still more.
-Since 2016, Turkey (working with the SNA) — who is in conflict with Kurdish forces – has been accused of committing war crimes against the Kurds in Northern Syria, including torture, kidnappings, sexual violence, property confiscation, and religious and ethnic persecution.
+Additionally, since 2016, Turkey (working with the SNA) — who is in conflict with Kurdish forces – has been accused of committing war crimes against the Kurds in Northern Syria, including torture, kidnappings, sexual violence, property confiscation, and religious and ethnic persecution.
 In total, the conflicts have resulted in approximately 528,500 deaths, and 14,000,000 displacements.
 Recently, rising tensions between SNA factions and disagreements over Kurdish integration have strained the Syrian transitional administration.
 16,500,000 people are still in need of aid, today.

 —————————————————————